processone/docker-ejabberd/ecs/README.md

 - `/home/ejabberd/upload/`: Directory containing uploaded files.
 This should also be backed up.

 All these files are owned by ejabberd user inside the container.
 Corresponding `UID:GID` is `9000:9000`.
-If you prefer bind mounts instead of docker volumes, then you need to map this to valid `UID:GID` on your host to get read/write access on mounted directories.
+If you prefer bind mounts instead of volumes, then you need to map this to valid `UID:GID` on your host to get read/write access on mounted directories.

 ## Commands on start

-The ejabberdctl script reads the `CTL_ON_CREATE` environment variable the first time the docker container is started, and reads `CTL_ON_START` every time the container is started.
+The ejabberdctl script reads the `CTL_ON_CREATE` environment variable the first time the container is started, and reads `CTL_ON_START` every time the container is started.
 Those variables can contain one ejabberdctl command, or several commands separated with the blankspace and `;` characters.